Last Updated: July 19, 2024

 United States of America

 George Reeves was an American actor who had a net worth of $200 thousand at the time of his death in 1959.
 That's the same as around $2 million in today's dollars.
-George Reeves was born in Woolstock, Iowa in January 1914 and passed away in June 1959.
-Reeves was best known for playing the role of Superman in the television series "Adventures of Superman."
+George Reeves was best known for playing the role of Superman in the television series "Adventures of Superman."
 Ben Affleck played George in the 2006 movie "Hollywoodland."

-He studied acting at the Pasadena Playhouse where he met his future wife Ellanora Needles.
+George studied acting at the Pasadena Playhouse, where he met his future wife, Ellanora Needles.
 Reeves had over 80 acting credits to his name.
-In 1939 he starred in the films "Four Wives," "Gone with the Wind," "On Dress Parade," "Smashing the Money Ring," and "Espionage Agent."
-His best known role came starring as Superman/Clark Kent on the TV series "Adventures of Superman" from 1952 to 1958.
+In 1939, he starred in the films "Four Wives," "Gone with the Wind," "On Dress Parade," "Smashing the Money Ring," and "Espionage Agent."
+His best-known role was starring as Superman/Clark Kent on the TV series "Adventures of Superman" from 1952 to 1958.
 Reeves also starred as Superman/Clark Kent in the 1951 movie "Superman and the Mole Men."
 He appeared in episodes of the TV series "Suspense" from 1949 to 1950 and "Kraft Theatre" from 1949 to 1952.
 In 1960 he was awarded a star on the Hollywood Walk of Fame at 6709 Hollywood Blvd.
-George Reeves passed away on June 16, 1959 at the age of 45 from a gunshot wound.
-The official finding was that his death was a suicide although some people believed that he was murdered or a victim of an accidental shooting.
+George Reeves passed away on June 16, 1959, at the age of 45 from a gunshot wound.
+The official finding was that his death was a suicide, although some people believed that he was murdered or a victim of an accidental shooting.

 Early Life

-George Reeves was born on January 5, 1914 in Woolstock, Iowa and given the name George Keefer Brewer by his parents, Donald Carl Brewer and Helen Lescher.
-The couple, who had been officially together for five months when Reeves was born, separated shortly after his birth.
+George Reeves was born George Keefer Brewer on January 5, 1914, in Woolstock, Iowa.
+He was the son of Donald Carl Brewer and Helen Lescher.
+The couple, who had been officially together for five months when George was born, separated shortly after his birth.
 Reeves then moved with his mother to Kentucky to live with other family members and then on to Galesburg, Illinois.
-They later moved to California where his mother met Frank Joseph Bessolo.
-The two married in 1927 and Bessolo adopted Reeves as his son.
+They later moved to California, where his mother met Frank Joseph Bessolo.
+The two married in 1927, and Bessolo adopted Reeves as his son.

-While in high school, Reeves began acting and singing.
+While in high school, George began acting and singing.
 He then continued studying the arts while a student at Pasadena Junior College.
 He also studied acting at the Pasadena Playhouse.

 Career